-It is advised that you do not buy bottled water, instead carry your own water bottle.
+It is advised that you do not buy bottled water, instead carry your water bottle.
 You can fill it at the teahouses you stay in.
-And if you don’t know how to purify water, you can just carry a few purification tablets and put it into the water before you drink.
+And if you don’t know how to purify water, you can just carry a few purification tablets and put them into the water before you drink.

 2. Carry a Four-Season Sleeping Bag

 The temperature at high altitudes may drop below zero degrees Celsius at night even in summer.
 So, carry a warm sleeping bag that you can use when it gets chilly at night.

 3. Avoid Fabrics Like Cotton and Jeans

 Fabrics like cotton and jeans have bad wicking properties, meaning they trap moisture inside the clothes and dry very slowly.
 This keeps the body cold and invites common colds and hypothermia.

 Opt for clothes made out of merino wool or polyester.
 These clothes dry quickly and keep your body warm.